 California's national parks like Sequoia/King's Canyon, Joshua Tree and Yosemite are facing a potentially rough road ahead when it comes to boosting their annual number of smog-free days.

-As reported by Bloomberg, the Trump administration plans to soon do away with the Obama-era Clean Air Act waiver that permitted California to more aggressively regulate automobile greenhouse gas emissions than the federal government and, in turn, better protect its citizens from air pollution.
+As reported by Vox, the Trump administration continues to push to remove the Obama-era Clean Air Act waiver that permitted California to more aggressively regulate automobile greenhouse gas emissions than the federal government.
 The decidedly "pro-smog" move, described as "the biggest regulatory rollback yet" by the Trump-era EPA if it indeed proves successful, would also put a hamper on the Golden State's push toward electric vehicle adaptation.

-In May, California and 16 other states along with the District of Columbia sued the Trump administration in an effort to halt the dismantling of climate change-curbing emissions standards.
-The Regional Haze Rule, which was established in 1999 by the EPA as a means of improving visibility in smog-plagued national parks, is also on the chopping block.
+In May 2018, California and 16 other states along with the District of Columbia sued the Trump administration in an effort to halt the dismantling of climate change-curbing emissions standards.
+The Regional Haze Rule, which was established in 1999 by the EPA as a means of improving visibility in smog-plagued national parks, is also being modified.

 If you're curious about the air quality situation in a national park that you're planning to visit, 48 of them have handy-dandy Park Air Profiles compiled by the the National Park Service.
 Judging from a cursory look at the profiles, intrepid clean air-seekers might want to consider booking a trip to Alaska's massive (and massively remote) Denali National Park.
 For those looking to stick to the contiguous United States, Petrified Forest National Park (Arizona), Arches National Park (Utah), Grand Teton National Park (Wyoming) and Voyageurs National Park (Minnesota) are among the parks known to have "relatively" or "moderately" good air quality.